zaqueoae/fast_tunnel_cloudflare_nginx_php/README.md

 # Create a tunnel cloudflare and nginx and php
-Set up a cloudflare tunnel, and nginx php website on the fly
+Set up a cloudflare tunnel, and nginx php letsencript website on the fly.

+With this script you will create a cloudflare tunnel, launch an nginx and php server, create a php website that can be visited with htts thanks to the letsencript certificate that we will also request.

 Just run this command